cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/04-atom-staking.md

 ![Kraken exchange parameters](./images/kraken-exchange-params.png)

-If all went well, you should see your new asset in Keplr after a couple of minutes:
+If all went well, you should see your new asset in Keplr in a few minutes:

 ![Keplr received ATOM](./images/keplr-with-atom.png)